MFT Degrees, Schools, and Careers in Ohio

 It is becoming increasingly common for both undergraduate and graduate students to pursue coursework, either part- or full-time, online.
 Taking courses online is an excellent option for those who are working while pursuing their education, need a more flexible schedule, or do not excel when placed in a traditional classroom setting.
 There are a number of schools across the nation that offer graduate-level MFT training online, but currently only two schools that offer online-degrees and are accredited by COAMFTE.

-More specifically, Capella University offers a Master of Arts in MFT, and Northcentral University offers both a M.S. and a PhD in MFT.
+More specifically, Capella University offers a Master of Science (M.S.) in MFT, and Northcentral University offers both a M.S. and a PhD in MFT.
 As is the case for the majority of online programs, students take all coursework online and then pursue clinical training and opportunities close to their residence; it is likely that technology continues to evolve and more and more non-traditional students decide to pursue employment in the field, options for online graduate study will continue to expand.

 Learn more about online MFT degrees.